gabehayes/aws-amplify-serverless-plugin/README.md

     * `appsync` (generated code for AppSync - the format is based on the extension)
 * `appClient` is the name of the Amazon Cognito user pool app client configured within the `resources` section of the `serverless.yml` file.
 It is optional.
 * `s3bucket` is the name of the S3 Bucket used for the S3 transfer utility.
 It is optional.
 If `disabled`, no S3 bucket information is written to the configuration file.
 If not included, the first non-deployed S3 bucket will be used.
+* `maxDepth` is the maximum level that an object needs to expand when generating statements.
+This only applies to `appsync` and `graphql` types.

 For the `appsync` type, the extension of the file is checked.
 Supported formats include `flow`, `ts` (for TypeScript), `scala`, and `swift`.